raspberrypilearning/getting-started-with-gpio-zero/worksheet.md

     pause()
     ```

 1. Save and run the program.
-Now when the button is pressed, the LED will light up and will turn off again when the button is released.
+Now when the button is pressed, the LED will light up.
+It will turn off again when the button is released.

 ## What next?

 There are lots of other things to try with GPIO Zero.
-You can have a look at the [documentation here](http://pythonhosted.org/gpiozero/).
+You can have a look at the documentation [here](http://pythonhosted.org/gpiozero/).

-Have a go at controlling other components, such as a buzzer, RGB LED, motor or robot.
+Have a go at controlling other components, such as a buzzer, RGB LED, motor, or robot.